kleinesfilmroellchen/spcasm/doc/src/errors.md

 #### spcasm::user_macro::recursive_definition

 ```
+  × User macro 'inner' is defined inside another user macro
+   ╭─[examples\errors\recursive-definition.spcasm:2:1]
+ 2 │
+ 3 │ macro outer
+   ·       ──┬──
+   ·         ╰── Outer macro defined here
+ 4 │   mov a,#4
+ 5 │   macro inner
+ 6 │     nop
+   ·     ─┬─
+   ·      ╰── Inner macro defined here
+ 7 │   endmacro
+   ╰────
+  help: User-defined macros can only be defined at the top level of a file, as inner definition does not make sense.
+If you want to avoid name
+        collisions, use a more distinctive name.
 ```

 A user-defined macro cannot be defined within another user-defined macro.
 That simply makes no sense.
 A common reason as to why you would want to do that is to avoid name collisions.
 The only way to do this, however, is to choose a non-colliding name, for example by using C-style prefixes.